candantunamesut/DSA210-Term-Project/README.md

     * interest data trend of certain genres over time will be collected to examine how the popularity of different genres change depending on the season of the year (genres will be imported from the Rotten Tomatoes dataset)
 * Rotten Tomatoes: usage of a [Rotten Tomatoes Movies dataset](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews?resource=download&select=rotten_tomatoes_movies.csv) imported from Kaggle user Andrea Villa to access title, genre, critic scores (tomatoMeter), audience scores and box office revenue data
     * genre, box office, critic score (tomatoMeter), audience score will be retrieved from Rotten Tomatoes

-Additionally, long-short term memory technique will be implemented using an IMDb reviews dataset retrieved on Kaggle (including user-reviews and sentiment-value features).
-Such data will contribute to showing how reviews and their sentiment value correlate with the other features included in the project (Rotten Tomatoes scores by critics and the audience, seasonal interest on Google etc.)

 ## Project Roadmap
 ### 1. Data Collection